gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    DTLS optionally supports record replay detection.
 Such replay detection could result in the DTLS layer dropping valid messages received outside of the DTLS replay window.
-As DTLS/SCTP provides replay protection even without DTLS replay protection, the replay detection of DTLS MUST NOT be used.
+As DTLS/SCTP provides the necessary replay protection even without DTLS replay protection, the replay detection of DTLS MUST NOT be used.

 ## Path MTU Discovery